Jeannine Bailliu: The Transmission of Shocks to the Chinese Economy in a Global Context: A Model-Based Approach (2010)

 Baillui and colleague Patrick Blagrave analyze the factors behind shocks in the Chinese economy and how these shocks effect the G-3 countries, United States, the euro area and Japan Firstly, Baillui et al. (2010) find that foreign demand shocks are larger in China than other industrialized countries.
 This is namely due to the fact that China has a very open economy and one of the world's largest manufacturers.
 Henceforth, demand shocks from the international market will greatly impact the Chinese economy.
 In addition, their research also suggests that real equilibrium exchange rates are not only a large driving force for the Chinese economy but for the international market as well.
 Lastly, Baillui et al. (2010) argue that China's economy adapts slower to shocks than other developed countries because their monetary policy is not as effective as the real exchange rate.

 Research on emerging market economies

 Structural Reforms and Economic Growth in Emerging Market Economies (2016)

-Jeannine Bailliu and Christopher Hajzler suggest that growth in Emerging Market Economies (EME's) has slowed down since this 2008 Global Financial Crisis.
-Bailliu and Hajzler present structural reforms that could help increase productivity and thus help stimulate a substantial amount of growth following the financial crisis.
+In 2016, Jeannine Bailliu and Christopher Hajzler suggested that growth in Emerging Market Economies (EME's) slowed down after the Great Recession.
+Bailliu and Hajzler present structural reforms that could help increase productivity and thus help stimulate a substantial amount of growth.
 Their research suggests that trade and foreign direct investment (FDI) liberalization, and strengthening property rights are key factors contributing to growth.
 Bailliu and Hajzler also suggest that investments in infrastructure and reforms to product market regulation (PMR) impact the level of growth in EME's.
 They mainly focus their research on emerging market economies such as China, India, Mexico, Brazil and Turkey.